-Emily has extensive advocacy experience and regularly represents clients in Family Court, Federal Circuit Court, Children’s Court and Local Court.
+Emily is the firm’s Senior Lawyer and oversees the Joplin Lawyers Maitland Family Law Team.
+Emily practices in family law, domestic violence and care and protection, with a particular focus on Court advocacy.
+Emily represents clients very regularly in the Federal Circuit Court, Family Court, Children’s Court and Local Court, in Newcastle, other metropolitan areas and regional areas.
 She also has experience in alternative dispute resolution and assists clients through the negotiation and mediation process in family law.

-Growing up in a small country town just west of Port Macquarie, Emily understands and is sympathetic to the unique legal issues facing those in rural communities and the difficulties they can face in accessing support and justice.
+Emily believes in providing quality representation to all clients, regardless of their social and economic circumstances.
 Emily is passionate about the rights and protection of children and victims of domestic violence and works hard to protect those rights and ensure the safety and well-being of those most vulnerable in society.
 Emily firmly believes that the five long years at university will all have been worth it if she can make a positive difference in just one person’s life.

 Associations / Memberships